sayed-ansarali-code/spring-boot-pattern-validation-example/README.md

 # spring-boot-pattern-validation-example
-This project is spring boot application that implements custom validator annotations ot validate dates and emails more restrictively.
+This project is spring boot application that implements custom validator annotations to validate dates and emails more restrictively.

 ## Sample Requests
 ### Date Validation